-Posted by Doug (Burnham-on-Sea, United Kingdom) on 21 December 2013 in Lifestyle & Culture and Portfolio.
+Posted by Doug (Burnham-on-Sea, United Kingdom) on 30 July 2015 in Landscape & Rural and Portfolio.

 Canon EOS 60D